Dick Campbell (footballer, born 1953): Personal life

 Campbell was brought up in Hill of Beath.
-He has a twin brother Ian who is also a former football player and manager.
+He has a twin brother, Ian, who is also a former football player and manager.
 They worked together for many years at both Dunfermline, where Ian was a coach, and Brechin City, where Ian was Dick's joint-assistant.
 When Dick left to manage Partick Thistle, Ian took over the Brechin managerial reins.
-The brothers were reunited at Forfar, where Ian assistant manager.
+The brothers were reunited at Forfar, where Ian was assistant manager.
 The pair worked together once again at Arbroath.

-Campbell's son Iain is also involved in football, with the left-back leaving Alloa Athletic during the 2009 close season to join his father at Forfar and so joining his brother Ross, who was already at the club.
+Campbell's son, Iain, is also involved in football, with the left-back leaving Alloa Athletic during the 2009 close season to join his father at Forfar, and so joining his brother Ross, who was already at the club.

+Campbell was awarded the British Empire Medal (BEM) in the 2023 Birthday Honours for services to association football and the community in Angus.